 - Usage interval: The frequency with which you expect people to naturally use your app.

-Here we’ll show why measuring this data helps you track your own progress and see how you stack up against other successful apps.
+Here we’ll show why measuring this mobile user data helps you track your own progress and see how you stack up against other successful apps.
 You’ll learn how to plan the long-term trajectory of your app’s development, and ensure that it’s a long trajectory for users too.